 Delegate laptops should meet the following minimum requirements by having:

-PLEASE NOTE: During the workshop the attendees will use real patient data which must be deleted at the end of the workshop.
-Your registration to this event provides your agreement that you will abide with this condition and comply appropriately.
+PLEASE NOTE: During the workshop the attendees may use real patient data which must be deleted at the end of the workshop.
+Your registration to this event provides your agreement to this condition.

 Is this workshop ideal for you?